quentinjamet/chaocean/MITgcm/README.md

 Compiled with the Checkpoint 66d of the MITgcm.
-Some namelists (data, data.cheapaml) are ensembler-dependent and are thus provided with their associated ensemble.
+Some namelists (data, data.cheapaml) are ensemble-dependent and are thus provided with their associated ensemble.

 ## MITgcm code: